 The modern game of Spades became popular in the late 1940’s, especially on college campuses.
 It was difficult to ascertain the true origin of the Spades card game.

-A review of several card game reference sources revealed that Spades descended from Whist.
+A review of several card game reference sources like CasinoKiwi revealed that Spades descended from Whist.
 Spades also has a kindred spirit with Bridge, Pinochle, Euchre and other similar games featuring partnership play, bidding and a trump suit.

 George Coffin, the great Bridge author, traced the roots of Spades to the Mid-West.
 He determined that this game was introduced in Cincinnati, OH, sometime between 1937 and 1939.
 From there, it spread to other cities in the general region and eventually into the military.
 Spades was played extensively during World War II as it was a fast paced game, which could be interrupted at any time – especially during battle conditions!